-Risotto, an Italian rice dish usually made with Arborio or Carnaroli rice, is the perfect heart warming meal this time of year.
-The process of making a good risotto is relatively simple, but the key is letting the kernels of rice cook for the right amount of time and at the right temperature.
+Risotto, that creamy Italian rice dish you’ve ordered over and over again at restaurants is the perfect heart warming meal this time of year.
+The process of making a good risotto is relatively simple, but the key is letting the kernels of rice cook for the right amount of time, and at the right temperature.
 Adding warm broth to the rice in intervals, helps release the rice’s natural starches and creates a creamy texture.
 The end result is a warm bowl of al dente risotto with just the right amount of chew.

 1 medium onion